 Q: How would you rate the public transport in Wakayama?
-Do you need to own a car, or is the public transport sufficient for getting around?
-What are the different options?
+Do you need to own a car, or is public transport sufficient for getting around?

 A: Public transportation in Japan is wonderful.
 Trains and buses run according to a schedule and are rarely late.
 There are two train lines in Wakayama – both reach Osaka in about an hour.
 Buses run about twice an hour to most places.
 I get around fine in Wakayama using public transportation, but it would be more convenient with a car.

 Q: How would you rate the healthcare in Wakayama?

 A: Healthcare in Japan is much, much cheaper than in the USA.
 There aren't any international hospitals in Wakayama, and probably not any English-speaking doctors.

 Q: What's the cost of living compared to home?
 What is cheap or expensive in particular?